India staring at power crisis after rains hit coal movement, generation at pvt plants down | Headlines

 Power plants across the country regulated generation after stock ran low.
 Against the requirement of maintaining 15 days to 30 days of stocks, over half of the country's 135 coal-fired power plants, which in total supply around 70 per cent of the nation's electricity, have fuel stocks of less than two days, as per the data from the grid operator.

-The Coal Ministry, however, said the stocks being reported by power plants are rolling stock, which means stocks are being replenished on a day by day basis.
+The Coal Ministry, however, said the stocks being reported by power plants is a rolling stock, which means stocks are being replenished on a day by day basis.

-''There is about 40 million tonnes of coal stock at the mines and another 7.5 million tonnes at power plants,'' a top ministry official said. ''Evacuation from mines to power plants has been an issue as due to excessive rains mines get flooded.
+''There is about 40 million tonnes of coal stocks at the mines and another 7.5 million tonnes at power plants,'' a top ministry official said. ''Evacuation from mines to power plants has been an issue as excessive rains as mines get flooded.
 But this is now being sorted out and supplies to power plants are rising.''
-Tata Power Distribution Ltd (TPDDL), which supplies electricity to parts of the national capital, on Saturday warned of intermittent rotational power cuts as units supplying electricity to Delhi discoms have coal stocks to meet generation requirements for 1-2 days, its CEO Ganesh Srinivasan said.
+Tata Power Distribution Ltd (TPDDL) - which supplies electricity to parts of the national capital - on Saturday warned of intermittent rotational power cuts as units supplying electricity to Delhi discoms have coal stocks to meet generation requirements for 1-2 days, its CEO Ganesh Srinivasan said.

-Delhi Chief Minister Arvind Kejriwal shot off a letter to Prime Minister Narendra Modi over ''a power crisis'' Delhi could face. ''I am personally keeping a close watch over the situation.
+Delhi Chief Minister Arvind Kejriwal shot off a letter to the Prime Minister over ''a power crisis'' Delhi could face. ''I am personally keeping a close watch over the situation.
 We are trying our best to avoid it,'' Kejriwal said.

 ''We have stopped generation at Mundra as high cost of imported coal is making it impossible to supply under present PPA terms,'' a Tata power spokesperson said.